Genivia/RE-flex/doc/index.md

 To specify a Unicode block as a category when using the `−−unicode` option, use `\p{IsBlockName}`.
-The table below lists the block categories up to U+FFFF, but you can use any of the Unicode blocks up to U+10FFFF not listed below:
+The table below lists the block categories up to U+FFFF, However, all Unicode blocks up to U+10FFFF are available (not listed):

   IsBlockName                                        | Unicode character range
   -------------------------------------------------- | -----------------------